R4UL7T0/R4-L/README.md

-💡 *""If you know the enemy and know yourself, you not need to fear the result of a hundred battles."
-This implies that deep knowledge of oneself and the adversary is crucial for success in any conflict."*
+💡 *""“If you know the enemy and know yourself, you need not to fear the result of 100 battles.
+IF you know the yourself but not enemy, for every victory gained, you will also suffer a defeat.”"*
 - Sun Tzu